 The 2010 Coalition Government used powers contained in the Welfare Reform Act 2012 to provide that, since 1 April 2013, working age social tenants in receipt of Housing Benefit experience a reduction in their benefit entitlement if they live in housing that is deemed to be too large for their needs.
 Restrictions on entitlement to Housing Benefit based on the size of the accommodation occupied have applied to claimants living in privately rented housing since 1989 (Schedule 3 to the Rent Officers (Additional Function) Order 1989).

 The policy is highly controversial.
 Amendments to the Welfare Reform Bill were secured during its passage through the House of Lords but they did not survive into the final Act.
-There have been several legal challenges to the application of the Housing Benefit deduction – these challenges have concerned issues of whether disabled children and adult couples should be required to share a bedroom, in addition to the question of what constitutes a bedroom (in terms of size).
+There have been several successful legal challenges to the application of the Housing Benefit deduction – these challenges have concernedf whether disabled children and adult couples should be required to share a bedroom, and the question of whether very small rooms and ‘panic’ rooms should be treated as bedrooms.

-Separate notes (SN06896 and SN06899 respectively) consider evidence (to date) on the impact of the under-occupation deduction and the use of Discretionary Housing Payments (DHPs) as mitigation.
+Separate Library papers (06896 and 06899 respectively) consider evidence on the impact of the under-occupation deduction and the use of Discretionary Housing Payments (DHPs) as mitigation.
 There is also a note providing details of how the Parties voted on the measure in Parliament: Votes in Parliament on the under-occupation deduction from Housing Benefit.

 The Welfare Reform (Northern Ireland) Bill 2012 failed to make progress.
 This prompted the UK Government to introduce the Welfare Reform (Northern Ireland) Act 2015 to provide for the implementation of welfare reform measures in Northern Ireland.
 The under-occupation measure came into force in Northern Ireland on